Australia Gambling Regulation

 1History

 With the development of online casinos and poker websites in the late 1990s, online gambling grew rapidly in Australia.
-Hundreds of sites started to emerge but this new, quickly growing industry raised concerns among politicians and gambling opponents in the country – while the websites were becoming more and more accessible, Australia had no regulation in place to prevent and reduce the harmful effects from gambling.
+Hundreds of sites emerged, but this rapidly growing industry raised concerns among politicians and gambling opponents in the country.
+As the websites became increasingly accessible, Australia had no regulations in place to prevent or reduce the harmful effects of gambling.

-In December 1999 the Prime Minister, the Honourable John Howard MP, announced the Commonwealth support for a national approach to problem gambling.
-It would include the establishment of a special council of ministers who would focus on Internet gambling, among other things.
+In December 1999 the Prime Minister, the Honourable John Howard MP, announced Commonwealth support for a national approach to problem gambling.
+This plan included establishing a special council of ministers who would focus on Internet gambling, among other issues.
 In August 2000 the Government introduced the Interactive Gambling (Moratorium) Bill 2000, which was later passed and paved the way for the more comprehensive Interactive Gambling Act 2001.

 2Overview

-The Act is still in effect and it prohibits the gambling services from being provided to customers in Australia.
-It also prohibits Australian-based gambling operators to offer their services in the so-called “designated countries”.
+The Act is still in effect, and it prohibits gambling services from being provided to customers in Australia.
+It also prohibits Australian-based gambling operators from offering their services in the so-called “designated countries.”
 Advertising of online gambling is also banned.
-However, the law targets online gambling operators rather than customers – it makes it illegal for both domestic and foreign companies to offer online casino games and poker to customers in Australia.
-Due to a loophole, though, it does not prohibit Australians from accessing offshore casino sites.
+However, the law targets online gambling operators rather than customers.
+It makes it illegal for both domestic and foreign companies to offer online casino games and poker to customers in Australia.
+Due to a loophole, however, it does not prohibit Australians from accessing offshore casino sites.

 3Exceptions

-The law makes an exception for online betting, bingo, and lottery products, which are legal under certain circumstances such as mandatory license from a local regulator.
-Another important thing to note is that the Interactive Gambling Act and the authorities responsible for enacting and administering it have no jurisdiction over foreign operators.
+The law makes an exception for online betting, bingo, and lottery products, which are legal under certain circumstances, such as possessing a mandatory license from a local regulator.
+It is also important to note that the Interactive Gambling Act and the authorities responsible for enforcing it have no jurisdiction over foreign operators.
 This means that while offshore casino websites may be blocked following a complaint, Australia cannot prosecute foreign companies.

 Australian Communications and Media Authority

-Media AuthoritySince online casinos are illegal in Australia, there is no need to regulate such operations.
+Media AuthoritySince online casinos are illegal in Australia, there is no need to license or regulate such operations.
 Despite the ban, dozens of foreign operators are still offering their services to customers in the country.
-This has prompted more active monitoring of the sector and the Australian Communications and Media Authority (ACMA) was mandated to block illegal gambling sites.
+This situation has prompted more active monitoring of the sector, and the Australian Communications and Media Authority (ACMA) has been mandated to block illegal gambling sites.

-The Authority does not do this on its own but works in partnership with Australian internet service providers.
-ACMA also publishes a Register of licensed interactive wagering services, which includes various licensed TABs, corporate bookmakers and betting exchanges.
+The Authority does not do this on its own but works in partnership with Australian Internet service providers.
+ACMA also publishes a Register of licensed interactive wagering services, which includes licensed TABs, corporate bookmakers, and betting exchanges.

-In addition, ACMA is responsible for the regulation of gambling advertising in the country, whether ads appear on radio, TV, or online.
-The Authority bans ads if they are misleading or socially irresponsible – for instance, gambling ads during certain programs and periods of the day are not allowed to protect children from exposure to gambling-related content.
-Of course, any advertisements promoting illegal online gambling services are also prohibited.
+In addition, ACMA is responsible for regulating gambling advertising in the country, whether the ads appear on radio, TV, or online.
+The Authority bans ads that are misleading or socially irresponsible.
+For instance, gambling ads during certain programs and periods of the day are not allowed, in order to protect children from exposure to gambling-related content.
+Any advertisements that promote illegal online gambling services are also prohibited.